PavloICSA/Echoes-of-Tomorrow/README.md

 ## Overview

-Guide four civilization variables—**Ecology**, **Cohesion**, **Innovation**, and **Stability**—toward victory or away from collapse.
+Guide four civilization variables - **Ecology**, **Cohesion**, **Innovation**, and **Stability** - toward victory or away from collapse.
 Each turn, you select one of three Echo Cards to apply effects to these variables.
 Reach victory by maintaining all variables ≥80 for five consecutive turns, or face collapse if any variable drops to ≤5.

 The entire experience is powered by procedurally-generated visuals that evolve in real-time based on civilization state, with no external assets required.